jenkinsci/opentelemetry-plugin/docs/build-logs.md

    src="./images/jenkins-pipeline-build-console-with-hlink-elastic-and-logs-zoom.png" />

 This more advanced setup requires connecting from the Jenkins Controller to Elasticsearch with read permissions on the `logs-apm.app` and preferably on the Metadata of the ILM policy of this index template (by default it's the `logs-apm.app_logs-default_policy` policy).

 Please use the "Validate Elasticsearch configuration" to verify the setup.

+> :warning: If you add some Jenkins Logging for the OpenTelemetry plugin then the build logs won't be shown in Elastic.

 #### Configuration